 Garlic Butter Shrimp

-- Add shrimp to the pan in a single layer without overcrowding the pan.
-Increase heat to medium-high and cook 1-2 minutes on each side until the shrimp are pink and opaque.
+- Add the shrimp to the pan in a single layer without overcrowding the pan, cook 1-2 minutes on each side until the shrimp are pink and opaque.
 Just before the shrimp are finished cooking, add the butter, white wine, and garlic.
 Toss the shrimp in the garlic butter for about a minute.
 (I usually toss them around the pan for the full minute)

-- Remove the shrimp from the pan and place on top of the orzo salad.
+- Remove the shrimp from the pan and mix in with the orzo salad.
 Garnish with the remaining fresh dill.